Score-based calculator structure across five lifestyle pillars

 Where this connects to the services

-This delivery combined database architecture for evidence workflows, data synthesis services, and decision support services in one working stack so the team could move from raw material into structured outputs without losing the route back to source material or response data.
+This delivery combined data collection and intake systems and data use, reporting, and communication systems in one working stack so the team could move from raw material into structured outputs without losing the route back to source material or response data.

 A public tool connected to a structured data layer